quanteda/quanteda/cran-comments.md

 We checked all reverse dependencies using `revdepcheck::revdep_check()`.

-There is a single clash with the package **sentopics** but we have issue a pull request fixing this. https://github.com/odelmarcelle/sentopics/pull/6
+There was a single previous clash with the package **sentopics** but we have fixed that, and the **sentopics** authors have published the fixed version now on CRAN.

-When that has been merged and **sentopics** resubmitted, we will resubmit **quanteda** 4.5.0 to CRAN.